agda/agda2hs/docs/source/features.md

 ### Deriving Type Class Instances

-It is also possible to include a standalone `deriving` clause by postulating the instance of a type class.
+It is also possible to include a standalone `deriving` clause by
+* adding the `derive` pragma to an implemented instance,
+* or postulating the instance of a type class.

 Agda:
 ```agda